WRFan/ubuntu/README.md

 But this is stupid!
 Well, still better than Grub.
 That's some consolation.

 So all right, it booted.
 Two days later, "boot sector failure".
 Re-wrote MBR to usb drive, rebooted, working again.
 A week later, boot sector failure.
 And so on.
 No idea what causes this.
 Do I have to re-write the MBR every time I modify the ext4 partition of the usb drive?
+Or is it the changes to the partition syslinux resides on that causes this?
 Syslinux?

 	BLAAAAAAAAAAAAAAAAA!